 401(k) Rollover in Edwardsville, IL.
-Starting a new job is an exciting time that can present you with new challenges and opportunities.
-However, many Edwardsville, IL residents wonder what the best options are for their 401(k) with their previous employer.
+Changing jobs or careers is the start of a brand new, exciting chapter in your life.
+However, it’s often difficult for Edwardsville, IL residents to know what to do with their 401(k) with their previous employer.
 Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.

 401(k) Rollover in Edwardsville,IL

 There are several options for handling your 401(k) rollover in Edwardsville, IL, and oftentimes it takes sound financial planning and advising to know which option is best for you.
 Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
-This means our only concern is making sure your financial future and planning needs are met.
+This means we work in your best interest to make sure your money is working for you as you want it to.
 Our business is built on trust and your confidence that we’ll do what’s best for you.
 We offer unbiased, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Edwardsville, IL.

 1. Keep your 401(k) with your former employer.

-If you have over $5,000 invested in your 401(k), the majority of Edwardsville, IL companies allow you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), many Edwardsville, IL companies permit you to keep your accrued savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many people in Edwardsville, IL already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+Many employees in Edwardsville, IL already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
 In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, per federal law, 401(k)s are generally protected against claims by creditors. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to roll over the funds any time you’d like.
+Additionally, per federal law, 401(k)s are generally protected against claims by creditors. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to move the funds at some point in the future.

-However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an effect on your retirement planning.
-After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
+However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an impact on your retirement planning.
+After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
 It can also be complicated to manage several different retirement plans.
 Withdrawal options can be limited and have large federal withholding requirements.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you understand if sticking with your old 401(k) is right for you.
+Correct Capital can help you decide if sticking with your old 401(k) is the best option for you.

 2. Roll over your 401(k) to your new employer.

-If your new employer in Edwardsville, IL also offers a 401(k), most employers will let you roll over your 401(k) assets to their plan.
-This might be the best option if you prefer the new plan’s options to your previous plan’s, including lower fees, better investment options, opportunities, insight, or loan options.
+If your new employer in Edwardsville, IL also offers a 401(k), most employers will permit you to roll over your 401(k) funds to their plan.
+This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, guidance, or loan options.
 Also, required minimum distributions may be delayed even after you turn 72 if you are still working.

 3. Open a Rollover IRA.

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account started to move money from a previousemployer’s 401(k).
-If you already have an IRA, you can consider transferring the money there for your 401(k) rollover.
+A Rollover IRA is an account used to move funds from a previousemployer’s 401(k).
+If you’ve already opened an IRA, you can consider moving the money there for your 401(k) rollover.
 Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
-This way, you maintain your tax status with the money you have contributed.
+This way, the tax status of the money you already invested is not affected.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible.
-Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-Once you turn 72, you will be required to take out required minimum distributions regardless of whether or not you are still in the workforce.
+Once you turn 72, you will have to withdraw required minimum distributions regardless of whether or not you are still in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no immediate tax benefit.
+Contributions to Roth IRAs are made with money you already paid taxes on, so you’ll need to wait until the money is withdrawn to see a tax benefit.
 The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
-At any time you can access the money you’ve invested without tax consequences, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when funds are withdrawn.
+Money you contributed to a Roth 401(k) account is typically rolled into a Roth IRA.
+At any time you can withdraw the money you’ve invested without tax consequences, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
 Different from Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

 4. Cash Out.

-This last option is rarely advisable unless you are in urgent need of money now.
+This last option is seldom advisable unless you are in urgent need of money now.
 You will be subjected to a 20% federal tax, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
-This could result in a large amount of your savings going towards taxes and not into your pocket.
+This could potentially result in a large amount of your withdrawal going towards taxes and not into your back account.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
-Therefore, a 401(k) rollover is preferable if you do not need the money in the account immediately.
+Therefore, a 401(k) rollover is preferable if you do not need the money in your pocket immediately.

 How to rollover your 401(k)